-Liz Truss refuses to apologise for tax cut debacle at 7 minute press conference
+Liz Truss refuses to apologise for tax cut debacle at 8 minute press conference

 Liz Truss has refused to apologise for problems created by her economic policies, after U-turning on yet more of her budget.

-The prime minister left a planned press conference after just seven minutes and four questions, to shouts of “are you going to apologise?”
+The prime minister left a planned press conference after just eight minutes and four questions, to shouts of “are you going to apologise?”

 She had just dodged a question about whether she should say sorry for the chaos – which has seen interest rates on mortgages and government debt surge, and the Tories’ political fortunes evaporate.